Blood & Treasure: Casting

 On March 12, 2018, it was announced that Katia Winter, Michael James Shaw, and James Callis had been cast in series regular roles.
 On May 18, 2018, it was reported that Sofia Pernas had joined the main cast in the lead female role.
 On June 15, 2018, it was announced that Matt Barr had been cast in the series' lead male role.
 On July 25, 2018, it was reported that Alicia Coppola had joined the main cast.
 On August 28, 2018, it was announced that Anna Silk had been cast in a recurring role.
 On January 31, 2020, Paget Brewster was cast in a recurring capacity for the second season, but she was unavailable due to the COVID-19 pandemic and replaced by Francesca Romana De Martini.

 Filming

 Principal photography for the first season took place in the summer of 2018 in Montreal, Canada, Rome, Turin, Venice, Italy, Gressoney Saint-Jean, Vatican City, Marrakesh, and Tangier, Morocco.
+Youssef Louchi served as location manager on the series.
 Filming for the second season began in October 2019.